 What early signals tell you AEO is working before citations appear?

-Waiting for AI citations to validate your AEO investment can create a feedback loop that takes months.
-Earlier signals indicate whether your work is building toward citations or missing the mark:
+Waiting for AI citations to validate your AEO investment can take months.
+Earlier signals indicate whether your work is building toward citations or missing the mark.

 Structured data validation.
 Google’s Rich Results Test and Schema Markup Validator confirm that schema is parsing correctly.
 Passing validation means AI systems can read your markup.
 Failing validation means you have work to do regardless of content quality.

 Google AI Overviews appearances.
-Google AI Overviews are typically faster to respond to content optimization than other AI platforms.
-Appearing in an AI Overview for a target query is a leading indicator of broader AI citation potential, because the same content signals that influence Google's AI also influence other engines.
+Google AI Overviews typically respond faster to content optimization than other AI platforms.
+Appearing in an AI Overview for a target query is a leading indicator of broader AI citation potential, because the same content signals that influence Google’s AI also influence other engines.

 Featured snippet acquisition.
 Featured snippets and AI Overviews are produced by the same Google infrastructure.
 Content that wins featured snippets is demonstrably structured correctly for AI extraction.